Marc Winner, former tanning salon owner, sentenced to 13 years in rape case

 While Winner said he did expose himself to her, he contended that they never had sexual relations, he never forcibly restrained Bour, never hijacked her cellphone and never kept her against her will - all sharply different from the evening that she had described from the witness stand.

-During trial, Winner also denied any physical contact whatsoever with a second alleged sexual assault victim who testified for the prosecution this week to substantiate a pattern of criminal behavior.
+During trial, Winner also denied any physical contact whatsoever with another alleged sexual assault victim who testified for the prosecution this week to substantiate a pattern of criminal behavior.

 That woman, identified by the initials S.M., testified that Winner grabbed and manhandled her during an encounter in December 2012 and forced pills down her throat.
 She claimed to have blacked out after Winner pushed her on a bed, got on top of her and pinned her down.